-- Only use high quality 4.7 inches (12 cm) round discs that have the "COMPACT disc DIGITAL AUDIO" logo on the disc or packaging. - During cold weather or rainy days, the player may malfunction due to the humidity.
-If this occurs, remove the CD and dehumidify or ventilate the player completely. - The player may skip while driving on rough roads. - The CD player sometimes cannot function when the compartment temperature is extremely high or extremely low.
-Decrease or increase the temperature before use. - Do not expose the CD to direct sunlight. - CDs that are in poor condition or are dirty, scratched or covered with fingerprints may not work properly.
+- Do not force a compact disc into the CD insert slot.
+This could damage the CD and/or CD changer/player. - Trying to load a CD with the CD door closed could damage the CD and/or CD changer. - Only one CD can be loaded into the CD player at a time. - Only use high quality 4.7 inches (12 cm) round discs that have the "COMPACT disc DIGITAL AUDIO" logo on the disc or packaging. - During cold weather or rainy days, the player may malfunction due to the humidity.
+If this occurs, remove the CD and dehumidify or ventilate the player completely. - The player may skip while driving on rough roads. - The CD player sometimes cannot function when the compartment temperature is extremely high or low.
+Decrease/increase the temperature before use.

+- Do not expose the CD to direct sunliaht.

+- CDs that are in poor condition or are dirty, scratched or covered with fingerprints may not work properly.

-- The following CDs may not work properly:
+- The following CDs may not work properlv:

 - Copy control compact discs (CCCD)

 - Recordable compact discs (CD-R)

 - Rewritable compact discs (CD-RW)

 - Do not use the following CDs as they may cause the CD player to malfunction:

 - 3.1 in (8 cm) discs with an adapter

 - CDs that are not round

 - CDs with a paper label

 - CDs that are warped, scratched, or have abnormal edges

+- This audio system can only play prerecorded CDs.
+It has no capability to record or burn CDs.

+- If the CD cannot be played, one of the following messages will be displayed.